 Introducing SDXC and exFAT in Apple Mac OS X

 SDXC and its partner, exFAT, are on the rise and gaining support in the latest digital cameras.
 New Sony models like my NEX-5 add SDXC support, as do new models from Canon, Nikon, and others.
 Photographers are mainly interested in the increased speed and capacity of these cards, but many will face a challenge when trying to use them in their Macintosh computers.
-Thankfully, it … [Read more...] about Introducing SDXC and exFAT in Apple Mac OS X
+Thankfully, it looks like Apple is moving just as rapidly to support SDXC and exFAT!

 How To Boot Snow Leopard in 64-Bit Mode

-Last year, I posted two articles about Apple's OS X 10.6 "Snow Leopard" and its new 64-bit kernel.
+Last year, I posted two articles about Apple’s OS X 10.6 “Snow Leopard” and its new 64-bit kernel.
 The upshot was that, although just about every Mac made since mid-2008 is 64-bit capable, only the Xserve boots in 64-bit mode by default.
-Since my main computer is a glorious 27" iMac that runs 64-bit Snow Leopard perfectly, I decided to permanently set it to boot this way. … [Read more...] about How To Boot Snow Leopard in 64-Bit Mode
+Since my main computer is a glorious 27″ iMac that runs 64-bit Snow Leopard perfectly, I decided to permanently set it to boot this way.
+Here’s how you can set your Mac to boot 64-bit Snow Leopard, too!

 My 2009 IT Industry Predictions

-It's that time again, when everyone who thinks they're a pundit (that would be everyone with a blog or Twitter account) has to make predictions for the coming year.
-But predictions are perilous: Get it right and you look like a mere trend-watcher; get it wrong and you look like a fool.
-It's such a hassle!
-So I'm doing something different this year: I'm going to make predictions … [Read more...] about My 2009 IT Industry Predictions
+Predictions are perilous: Get it right and you look like a mere trend-watcher; get it wrong and you look like a fool.
+So I’m doing something different this year: I’m going to make predictions for 2009 now that it’s over, and reflect on just how smart I am (not) to have made them.

 Mac Mini: Apple’s Inexpensive Server